appwrite/demos-for-functions/deno/add-created-at/README.md

 ## ✅ Permissions

-This script required the following permissions to run:
+This script requires the following permissions to run:

 - net
 - read